JustinTheGreat/Zoom-Bot/README.md

 # 📷 Zoom-Bot
 A browser-based (Chromium) Zoom automation tool built with Python and Playwright.
-This bot joins meetings via the web client, handles credentials, mutes audio on entry, and streams a local video file (`.y4m`) as a virtual camera.
+This bot joins meetings via the web client, handles credentials, mutes audio on entry, and streams a local video file on loop (`.y4m`) as a virtual camera.

 ## ✨ Features
-* **Virtual Webcam:** Streams a local `.y4m` video file as your camera feed.
+* **Virtual Webcam:** Streams a local `.y4m` video file as your camera feed on loop.
 * **Auto-Mute:** Automatically mutes in the preview room and after joining the meeting.
 * **Scheduled Exit:** Leaves the meeting automatically at a user-defined time.
-* **Manual Override:** Use `Ctrl+G` to trigger a graceful exit sequence.
+* **Manual Override:** Use `Ctrl+G` to trigger exit the meeting.

 ---